adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy was delighted.

 "But you must not call me 'Princess'," she said; "I shall live on the little farm with Uncle Henry and Aunt Em, and princesses don’t to live on farms."

 "Princess Dorothy will not," replied Ozma with her sweet smile.
 "You are going to live in your own rooms in this palace, and be my constant companion."

 "But Uncle Henry…" began Dorothy.

-"Oh, he is old, and has worked enough in his life," inter- rupted the girl Ruler; "so we must find a place for your uncle and aunt where they will be comfortable and happy and need not work.
+"Oh, he is old, and has worked enough in his life," interrupted the girl Ruler; "so we must find a place for your uncle and aunt where they will be comfortable and happy and need not work.
 Tomorrow morning I will come here.
 I will order Jellia Jamb to prepare rooms for them, and after breakfast we will get the Magic Belt and by its aid transport your uncle and aunt to the Emerald City."

 "Thank you, Ozma!" cried Dorothy, kissing her friend gratefully.

 "And now," Ozma proposed, "let us take a walk in the gardens before we dress for dinner.
 Come, Dorothy dear!"

-How The Nome King Planned Revenge
+## How The Nome King Planned Revenge

 The reason most people are bad is because they do not try to be good.
 The Nome King never tried to be good, so he was very bad indeed.
-He called his Chief Steward and said, "Kaliko, I think I shall make you the General of my ar-
+He called his Chief Steward and said, "Kaliko, I think I shall make you the General of my armies."

-mies."

 "I think you won’t," replied Kaliko.
 "Why not?" inquired the King.

 "Because I’m your Chief Steward and know nothing of warfare," he said.
 "Besides, you throw your Generals away so often that I have no desire to be one of them."

-"Ah, there is some truth in your remarks, Kaliko," re- marked the King.
+"Ah, there is some truth in your remarks, Kaliko," remarked the King.
 "Summon my army to assemble in the Great Cavern."

 Kaliko bowed and retired, and in a few minutes army was assembled.
 The King went out upon a balcony.
-He looked upon his tremendous army and saw that his legions were very power- ful.
+He looked upon his tremendous army and saw that his legions were very powerful.
 Then he addressed them from the balcony,

 "I have thrown away General Blug, because he did not please me.
 So I want another General to command this army.
 The General must promise to carry out my orders.
 Now, then, who will lead my hosts to the Emerald City?"